 RENEWABLE ENERGY: Renewable energy used should be seen as a proportion of the total above, and not in addition.
-"Renewable energy consumption (on-site)" refers to energy consumed where EVORA has been informed hat self-supply renewable energy date should be seen as a proportion of the total above, and not in addition.
-Renewable energy consumed where EVORA has been informed that a green tariff is in place.
+"Renewable energy consumption (on-site)" refers to energy consumed where EVORA has been informed that self-supply renewable technologies are in place.
+"Renewable energy consumption (off-site)" refers to energy consumed where EVORA has been informed that a green tariff is in place.